We may earn revenue from the products available on this page and participate in affiliate programs. Learn more ›

 How we chose the best DACs

 To create this list, I drew upon multiple sources: user impressions, deep lists of specifications, and, of course, my own experience with several of the products collected.
 I also researched the pedigree of the different brands producing DACs today and the real-world experiences being shared in forums and Reddit threads.
-Together, these sources painted a clear picture of the best choices for different types of listeners chosen for this list.
+Together, these sources clearly illustrated the best choices for different types of listeners chosen for this list.
+One note: Audiophile DACs can easily cost thousands of dollars, so I concentrated on primarily sub-$700, bang-for-the-buck choices, most of which are compact but include a headphone amp to cut down on costly components.

 Best overall: Cambridge Audio DacMagic 200M